 1. Deen Dayal Upadhyay Gram Kaushal Yojana (DDUGKY)

 The Deen Dayal Upadhyay Gram Kaushal Yojana (DDUGKY) was conceived to get rid of the pangs of deprivations.
 This scheme empowers the youth in rural regions with the skills and earning capacity on a monthly basis.
 It’s a valuable scheme for the poor in India in which proper training is imparted.
+Under this scheme until now there are 11 Lakh trained beneficiaries and out of which more than 6 Lakh have a job or placement.

 2. Pradhan Mantri Kaushal Vikas Yojana (PMKVY) or Skill India